oletizi/avi-docs/src/site/backup-the-configuration/index.md

 /* OpenStack infrastructure (OpenStack deployments only)

 The following commands import a backed up configuration to a Controller cluster:
-: > import configuration file /home/admin/myconfig keep_uuid Successfully imported the configuration file
+<pre crayon="false" class="">: &gt; import configuration file /home/admin/myconfig keep_uuid
+Successfully imported the configuration file</pre>

 The configuration information can be restored to an existing (deployed) Avi Controller or to a new one.